Squalomix/info/README.md

 ## Our technical basis
 For our previous publication in 2018, we produced all short read sequence data in-house at the DNA Analysis Facility operated inside the [Laboratory for Phyloinformatics, RIKEN BDR](https://www.bdr.riken.jp/en/research/labs/kuraku-s/).
 Our genome assembly also employed mate-pair reads produced with [our protocol guide 'iMate'](https://www.slideshare.net/xsighex/imate-protocol-guide-version-20).

-More recently, we released the 'iconHi-C' (inexpensive and controllable Hi-C) protocol for adaptable Hi-C data acquisition ([Kadota et al., 2018.
+We released the 'iconHi-C' (inexpensive and controllable Hi-C) protocol for adaptable Hi-C data acquisition ([Kadota et al., 2018.
 GigaScience 9: giz158](https://doi.org/10.1093/gigascience/giz158)) and performed Hi-C scaffolding to obtain chromosome-scale sequences for shark genomes.
 The obtained sequences are validated with original high-fidelity karyotype data provided by our cell culture protocol for elasmobranchs ([Uno et al., 2020.
 Commun.
 Biol.
 3: 652](https://www.nature.com/articles/s42003-020-01373-7)).

 ## Efforts by other parties
 There are other parties working on chondrichthyan genes and genomes and other kinds of molecular data production.
 Included below are links to some of those efforts.<br>